Xre0uS/MultiDump/README.md

 MultiDump supports LSASS dump via `ProcDump.exe` or `Comsvc.dll`, it offers two modes: a local mode that encrypts and stores the dump file locally, and a remote mode that sends the dump to a handler for decryption and analysis.

-*For Windows 10 22H2 19045, MultiDump can cause the OS to freeze up.
-Seems to be some conflict with Defender, it does not get detected throughout so I'm not sure what Defender doing.
-It only affects this specific version of Windows, and not older or newer builds.*

 ## Usage

 ```powershell